Scale3-Labs/langtrace-recipes/langtrace-features/evaluations/evaluations.md

 ## Running Evaluations on Langtrace

-Langtrace allows you run evaluations on annotated datasets aswell as your own datasets and get insights on the performance of your application.
+Langtrace allows you run evaluations on annotated datasets as well as your own datasets and get insights on the performance of your application.

 ### 1. Install LangTrace and Inspect AI